Last updated on June 29, 2022 1:36 am

 - Towel or rug

-- Prime your rusty tool’s surface by 1st washing it in dish soap water.
+- Prime your rusty tool’s surface by washing the tool in soapy water.
 Rinse with water and wipe dry after.

 - Prepare the citric acid solution in a plastic bucket or basin.
 For maximum effect, mix 15 grams of citric acid powder for every 400ml of water.
 Stir thoroughly.
 Watch for air bubbles forming at the top; add more powder if there are no air bubbles forming.